alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 {% include embed/{Platform}.html id='{ID}' %}
 ```

-Where `Platform` is the lowercase of the platform name, and `ID` is the video ID.
+`Platform` is the lowercase platform name and `ID` is the video ID.

-The following table shows how to get the two parameters we need in a given video URL, and you can also know the currently supported video platforms.
+The table below shows how to grab those values from supported platforms:

 | Video URL                                                                                          | Platform   | ID             |
 | -------------------------------------------------------------------------------------------------- | ---------- | :------------- |